nmggithub/Kass/Sources/Mach/Base/MachBase.docc/MachBase.md

 ## Licenses

-> Important: Portions of the source code for this module are covered under license.
+> Warning: Portions of the source code for this module are covered under license.
 Please view the source code and the below license(s) for additional information.
 >
 > - <doc:APSL>
+> - <doc:MachLicense>

 ## Topics

 ### The Mach kernel

 - <doc:Architecture>
-- <doc:Using-ports>
-- <doc:User-references>
-- <doc:Task-ports>
 - ``Mach``

 ### Calling the kernel